Brij2003/-Desktop_Assistant_Project/README.md

 ## Usage

 It will  do most of the tasks on voice command like :
+- Greet/welcome messages & commands
 - Sending E-Mails
 - Telling Latest News
 - Crawling to any website  (Based on Voice command)
 - Showing weather
 - Opening Desktop Apps
-- & many others too
+- & many others.

 As of now we are still working on maximizing the tasks it can do and add more and more functionality to it.